thisiswei/reading/03_new_programmer_survival_tool.md

+### New Programmer's survival manual

 ###### practices I can do :
- * write a program that read lines of comma-separated data from a file,splits them apart,and use them to create object
+  write a program that read lines of comma-separated data from a file,splits them apart,and use them to create object

- * parse Xml file and save it.
+  parse Xml file and save it.
    > It is very common task in industry,so it's useful to practice with loading and saving XML

      what happens when there are no item in the list? a blank field invalid characters

- > build some test for manipulating the customer list and save it back to file, you can use Builder for ruby
+ > build some test for manipulating the customer list and save it back to file, you can use Builder for ruby sukodu read a sudoku grid from a file,with some cells filled,some blank,solve it,print the result
- * sukodu
-   read a sudoku grid from a file,with some cells filled,some blank,solve it,print the result
    ( search easy sudoku) => (harder ones)